proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Curl-basic-auth-credentials.md

 ---
 layout: single
-title: "Nix: Curling With Basic Auth Credentials"
+title: 'Nix: Curling With Basic Auth Credentials'
+excerpt: Using the user flag of curl
 date: 2017-03-03 05:34
-modified: 2017-03-03 05:34
+modified: 2022-11-16 05:34
 categories: til
 tags:
     - nix
     - til
 ---

 I often use `curl` to take a quick look at the responses of particular